neolea/misp-lea-website/pages/infrastructure.md

 ## Due to legal constraints we can only operated MISP-LEA in environments with no Internet connection or called airgapped systems.

 As part of MISP-LEA, technical advice and software on setting up MISP in air-gapped environments are shared during the MISP-LEA events.
-Feel free to join one of these events to ask your questions, or alternatively, you can open issues at https://github.com/MISP/misp-airgap/ to explain your use cases."
+Feel free to join one of these events to ask your questions, or alternatively, you can open issues at https://github.com/MISP/misp-airgap/ to explain your use cases.

 ## My MISP-instance is not connected to the Internet or I don't have any MISP server.